docusign/docusign-esign-node-client/README.md

 ### DocuSign Developer account (Free)

 You can create your free dev account at the [DocuSign DevCenter](https://www.docusign.com/developer-center) using this [registration from](https://www.docusign.com/developer-center/get-started).
-You will need the **Integrator Key** from your developer account in order to use the DocuSign iOS SDK.
+You will need the **Integrator Key** from your developer account in order to use the DocuSign Node Client Library.

 ### Useful Reading